bassosimone/nuvolari/README.md

 # Nuvolari

-This repository contains several NDTv7 clients.
+This repository contains a NDTv7 written in Go.
 NDTv7 is a non backwards compatible redesign of [the NDT protocol]( https://github.com/ndt-project/ndt/wiki/NDTProtocol).
 In particular we redesigned the NDT protocol to work natively and only over WebSocket and TLS,